dominic-soh/Fun/README.md

 2. Check the box "Add to PATH" in the setup when installing python.
 3. Run cmd as administrator.
 4. If you don't have pip, open the pip folder and double click get-pip.py to install pip.
-5. Ensure pip is up to date by running <pip install --upgrade pip>.
+5. Ensure pip is up to date by running <python -m pip install --upgrade pip>.
 6. Install opencv by calling <python -m pip install opencv-python>.